geraldotech/DevMap/ReactJS/README.md

 # Props

 > shorthand for propriedades
+> React Props are read-only!
+You will get an erro if you try to change their value

 - passado como atribudo como um tag, comparando com html: `<img src="" alt="" />`
 - Create a file `SayMyName.js`